 Bat Alley is a disused mine shaft to the north east of Newstan Colliery that hosts known populations of threatened bat species.
 The area has been conserved for conservation purposes and has been afforded a 50m buffer for protection and site preservation.
-This site was targeted for microbat species only during the 2016 surveys.
+Of the survey methodologies conducted under this program, only microbat species monitoring was conducted at this site.

-The Anabat results for Bat Alley are provided in Attachment 2 (Express 2 12/10/2016).
+The Anabat results for Bat Alley are provided in Appendix 2 (Express 2 25/10/2017, 26/10/2017, 27/10/2017 and 28/10/2017).
+Anabat surveys positively identified six species, including: